alevalv/retipy-python/README.md

 ### Development Environment

+This project uses [OpenCV](https://opencv.org/) 4.0.0.
+Any version older than 4 will not work.

 To use this project locally and be able to make changes to the retipy code, you can run the following command in your console (having python3 and pip installed):